PiCAT Practice Test 2024 Study Guide (UPDATED)

 2. Paragraph Comprehension (PC)

-The Paragraph Comprehension test consists of 11 items and is designed to measure the ability to obtain information from written material.
-The reading passages vary in length from one paragraph to several paragraphs and may be used for one or more questions.
-Each question in this section is to be answered solely on the basis of the information contained in the reading passage.
+The Paragraph Comprehension test consists of 11 items and measures the ability to obtain information from written material.
+The reading passages vary from one paragraph to several paragraphs and may be used for one or more questions.
+Each question in this section will be answered solely based on the information in the reading passage.

 3. Mathematics Knowledge (MK)

 The Mathematics Knowledge test consists of 16 items and is designed to measure general mathematical knowledge.
-It is a test of your ability to solve problems using high school mathematics, including algebra and some basic geometry.
+It tests your ability to solve problems using high school mathematics, including algebra and basic geometry.
 Scrap paper is provided for any figuring you may wish to do.

 4. Arithmetic Reasoning (AR)

 The Arithmetic Reasoning test consists of 16 items and covers basic mathematical problems you may come across in everyday life.
-These questions are designed to measure general reasoning and the ability to solve mathematical problems.
+These questions measure general reasoning and the ability to solve mathematical problems.

 5. General Science (GS)